prisma/prisma-examples/go-gin/README.md

-# go-rest
+# go-gin

-This example demonstrates how to use the Prisma client in a Go REST API with [mux](http://www.gorillatoolkit.org/pkg/mux).
+This example demonstrates how to use the Prisma client in a Go REST API with [go-gin](https://github.com/gin-gonic/gin)

 ## Get started